nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-for-free-github-google-domains/index.md

     license = '<a rel="license external nofollow noopener noreffer" href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC BY-NC 4.0</a>'
 ```

 It sets the menu, the footer and the header configurations.
-There are two sections: `blog`, that contains my articles, and `about`, a page with my work experiences.
+There are two sections: `blog`, which contains my articles, and `about`, a page with my work experiences.

 ## Home page

-To setup the home page is necessary to save the avatar in folder `assets/images`.
+To set up the home page is necessary to save the avatar in the folder `assets/images`.
 The configurations are:
 ```toml
   [params.home]
     rss = 10